 American spoken word artists and performers.
 Additionally, Kumagai extended her work clientele to

-Independent Living Project of the City of Riverside and the Hollenbeck Youth Center bringing over
+Living Project of the City of Riverside and the Hollenbeck Youth Center bringing over 10,000 toys to

-takes on and the above list is no exception.
-She also did p.r. for the documentary, “Straight from the
+on and the above list is no exception.
+She also did p.r. for the documentary, “Straight from the Streets”

-Streets” which received a Moxie Award from the Santa Monica Film Festival.
-It garnered a distribution
+which received a Moxie Award from the Santa Monica Film Festival.
+It garnered a distribution deal which

-deal which is now being incorporated as required studies in various school systems.
-This feature
+is now being incorporated as required studies in various school systems.
+This feature length

-length documentary, five years in the making, begins with the Los Angeles uprising in 1992 and
+documentary, five years in the making, begins with the Los Angeles uprising in 1992 and concludes with